 - Prognosis: The mortality rate for hepatitis A is relatively low, although liver failure is common among lifelong carriers.

-Hepatitis B: The vaccine for an acute liver disease caused by exposure to the hepatitis B virus.
+The vaccine for an acute liver disease caused by exposure to the hepatitis B virus.

 - Who should get the vaccine?
 A three-dose vaccine is available for children that begins at birth and ends at 18 months.
 Adult vaccinations are recommended for adults who have suffered liver failure or work in a field that commonly involves exposure to sick people.